IkeC/Milkwave/README.md

 - Reload messages.ini using asterisk key (*)
 - Extended help display (F1)
   - Now two pages with new and previously undocumented features
+- Improved stability on window resize or mode changes

 ### Remote